-2. By order of a court of competent jurisdiction.
+By order of a court of competent jurisdiction.

 Section 15.04.
-EXCEPTIONS TO ZONING PERMIT REQUIREMENT.
-Exceptions to the zoning permit requirement are limited to the following circumstances: (amended 12/9/19)
+EXCEPTIONS TO ZONING PERMIT REQUIREMENT

+Exceptions to the zoning permit requirement in Section 15.03 are limited to the following circumstances:

-1. A building incidental to the use for agricultural purposes, as defined by the Stille-Derossett-Hale Single State Construction Code Act (PA 230 of 1972, MCL 125.1501 - 125.1531) not used for the business of retail trade, per the requirements of the Michigan Right to Farm Act (PA 93 of 1981, MCL 286.471 - 286.474).
+A building incidental to the use for agricultural purposes, as defined by the Stille-Derossett-Hale Single State Construction Code Act (PA 230 of 1972, MCL 125.1501 - 125.1531) not used for the business of retail trade, per the requirements of the Michigan Right to Farm Act (PA 93 of 1981, MCL 286.471 - 286.474).
 For instance, a barn or silo used for storage of farm equipment or crops does not require a zoning permit, but a farm stand does require a zoning permit.